Tusharsantoki1/PF/README.md

-# Portfolio Website - Niraj Aghera
+# Portfolio Website - Tusharsnaotki

-This portfolio website showcases the work, education, projects, and contact information of Niraj Aghera, a Computer Engineering student and web developer.
+This portfolio website showcases the work, education, projects, and contact information of Tushar santoki, a Computer Engineering student and web developer.

 ## Table of Contents